- See a full list of publications

 Before joining the Department of Politics at York in 1995 Simon Parker was Junior Research Fellow in Sociology at Jesus College, Oxford where he was appointed in 1992 soon after completing his doctorate in the Social and Political Sciences faculty at the University of Cambridge.
 In 1998-1999 he was Honorary Senior Research Fellow in the Department of Italian Studies at University College London.
 He became a Senior Lecturer in Politics at York in 2005 and from April to September 2007 Dr Parker was Visiting Professor in Sociology at the University of British Columbia in Vancouver, Canada.
 In 2010 he was Hallsworth Visiting Professor in Political Economy at the University of Manchester and in 2014 Visiting Research Associate at the London School of Economics and Political Science.
-Simon is Co-Chair of the University of York Migration Network (MigNet) with Sara de Jong, Co-Director with Daryl Martin of the Centre for Urban Research (CURB) and Director of the School of Social and Political Sciences at the University of York.
+Simon is Co-Chair of the University of York Migration Network (MigNet) with Sara de Jong, Co-Director with Daryl Martin of the Centre for Urban Research (CURB) and former Director of the School of Social and Political Sciences at the University of York.

-He is the author of Cities, Politics and Power (Routledge 2010) and Urban Theory and the Urban Experience: Encountering the City (Routledge, 2004 – second edition forthcoming 2015) as well as co-editor of The New Italian Republic (Routledge, 1996).
-Simon has published several chapters on urban and regional studies/urban theory and contemporary European politics together with articles in British Politics; City; Electoral Studies; Environment and Planning A; the International Journal of Urban and Regional Research; Information, Communication & Society; the Journal of Southern Europe and the Balkans; The London Journal; Near Futures; Territory, Politics, Governance; Theory, Culture & Society and Urban Geography.
+Simon is the author of Cities, Politics and Power (Routledge 2010) and Urban Theory and the Urban Experience: Encountering the City (Routledge, 2004; second edition 2015) as well as co-editor of The New Italian Republic (Routledge, 1996).
+He has published numerous chapters on urban and regional studies/urban theory and on contemporary European politics together with articles in British Politics; City; Electoral Studies; Environment and Planning A; the International Journal of Urban and Regional Research; Information, Communication & Society; the Journal of Southern Europe & the Balkans; The London Journal; Near Futures; Territory, Politics, Governance; Theory, Culture & Society and Urban Geography.
 Current projects include a historical investigation of migration policy and politics in London (1880-to present) on going ESRC funded research into the trans-Mediterranean European refugee ‘crisis’ (2015-to present) and together with Charlotte O’Brien of the York Law School a study of EEA nationals in the UK under the ESRC’s Governance After Brexit programme.
 Simon is also co-investigator with Indrajit Roy and Nicole Lindstrom of the ESRC Citizenship futures: ‘the politics of hope’ in India and Europe research programme.

 Potential research degree projects involving urban and regional politics (especially European and North American), critical urban studies (especially theoretical and interdisciplinary approaches), the politics of immigration, refugees and asylum seeking.